ricardoamartinez/depth-guided-flow-brightening/README.md

 ### **Trade-offs**

-- **Model Selection vs. Speed:** Chose RAFT for its high accuracy in optical flow estimation despite its computational intensity.
-Alternative faster models (e.g., Farneback) were considered but discarded to prioritize quality.
+- **Model Selection vs. Speed:**
+  - FastFlowNet offers excellent accuracy while maintaining computational efficiency
+  - Farneback method available as a CPU-friendly alternative for resource-constrained environments

 - **Depth Map Accuracy:** Assumed that provided depth maps are accurately aligned and correspond to the video frames.
 Any misalignment can degrade the visual effect's quality.